Austin-FV/AWS-S3-Shell/Readme.md

 # S3 Storage Shell (S5)

-**may need to install requirements.txt if not working enter 'help' once within the shell to view all available S3 commands
+**may need to install requirements.txt if not working. enter 'help' once within the shell to view all available S3 commands

 How to run the shell: